2026 Bike & BargeReady to Book

 Meals: B,D

 Today you will transition between the Béarn area and the Basque country, in the very heart of the Pyrenean foothills.
 After the ancient fortified village of Navarrenx, you will cross the Gave d’Oloron.
 Along the way discover the Montgaston and Joantho castles before reaching St Palais, a cultural town which plays host to colourful festivals and markets.
 Here the street signs are in the Basque language which is typical of the region.
 This is also the entry point into the Lower Navarre, formerly the Kingdom of Navarre.
 There are a number of sights to visit including a museum containing historic pilgrim relics and a statue of St James the pilgrim.
-380m/1246ft ascent, 415m/1361ft descent
+Cumulative: 581m/1906ft ascent, 612m/2007ft descent

 Meals: B,D